Ben-elliot27/eqnParser/README.md

 ## Overview

 This project is a Python-based calculator with a graphical user interface (GUI) built using PyQt5.
 The main goal of this project is not just to create a functional calculator, but to explore and learn about parsing techniques using programming languages.
 The calculator evaluates mathematical expressions input by the user as strings, which are parsed and processed by a custom parser implemented in Python.

-## Credit

 This project was worked on jointly with @JamesMartinGithub

 ## Features